Bloomfield Township

 News of Note…

-2010 Legislative Session Advances Changes to Township Government…
+2011 Legislative Session Ends Without Changes to Township Government…

-If you have questions or concerns about either of these bills, you are encouraged to contact your state senator and your state representative:
+If you have questions or concerns about legislative actions, you are encouraged to contact your state senator and your state representative:

 Representative David Yarde- (800) 382-9841; email